webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
 The DATA chunk is how all user data is exchanged.
 When you send
-anything over the data channel this is how it is exchanged.
+anything over the data channel, this is how it is exchanged.

 `U` bit is set if this is an unordered packet.
 We can ignore the
 Stream Sequence Number.

-`B` and `E` are the begining and end bits.
+`B` and `E` are the beginning and end bits.
 If you want to send a
 message that is too large for one DATA chunk it needs to be fragmented.
 With the the `B` and `E` bit and Sequence Numbers SCTP is able to express
 this.